talhof8/talhoffman/_posts/2021-03-22-software-transactional-memory.markdown

 1. That the shared version of that memory location is older or equals the global version, meaning we hold an up-to-date version of it
 1. That the relevant memory location wasn't modified beneath our feet in case a context switch occurred before our read operation (i.e, variable version pre-read == variable version post-read)

-If this read-set validation fails - the transaction will abort.
+If this read-set validation fails - the transaction will restart.

 ```golang
 type StmContext struct {